 Sun is on the horizon and adventure is still to be found on ski slopes or warming up on hiking trails.

 Head for some t-shirt weather in your pick of Fuerteventura, Gran Canaria, Lanzarote and Tenerife and expect a well-priced welcome from the low-season hotels.

 2. Exploration from the beach in Malaga, Spain

 With a quarter as many of the rainfall days we’ll see in Leeds, February in Malaga is ideal for exploration.
 After beachside walks in Marbella, make sure to tour the stunning hills of Andalucia.

-3. Turin, Italy for some great skiing
+3. Slovenia for some great skiing

 Easter holidays (end of March and 2 weeks of April)

 How about a cracking spring getaway to welcome in the sun?
-There is even time to enjoy a fortnight without fortnite.
+There is even time to enjoy a fortnight without Fortnite.